SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 ```

 #### Small exercise (10min)

-- Try to use *imv* to move *aliceInWonderland-DE.txt.utf-8* from *aliceZone* to *bobZone*.
+- Try to use *imv* to move *aliceInWonderland-DE.txt.utf-8* from *aliceZone* to
+  *bobZone*.
 Can you use *icp*?
-What could be the reasoning for the different behaviour?
+What could be the reasoning for the different
+  behaviour?
-- Download the German version from *bobZone* to your local linux filesystem (store it under a different file name).
-Which commands can you use?
+- Download the German version from *bobZone* to the 'local' Unix filesystem (on
+  the UI machine).
+Store it under a different file name.
+Which commands can you
+  use?

-The command *imv* edits the corresponding entry in the iCAT metadata catalogue at *aliceZone* and moves the data physically to a new location in the *Vault*.
+The command *imv* edits the corresponding entry in the iCAT metadata catalogue
+at *aliceZone* and moves the data physically to a new location in the *Vault*.

 ```
 ils -L aliceInWonderland-DE.txt.utf-8
 imv aliceInWonderland-DE.txt.utf-8 aliceGerman.txt
 ils -L aliceGerman.txt
 ```

-*imv* would mean that the metadata entry is at *aliceZone*, while the data is physically stored at *bobZone*.
+*imv* would mean that the metadata entry is at *aliceZone*, while the data is
-With *icp* you create a new data object with a metadata entry at its iRODS zone and storage site.
+physically stored at *bobZone*.
+With *icp* you create a new data object with a
+metadata entry at its iRODS zone and storage site.

 ### Replicating and synchronising data (15min)

-As with *gridFTP* and *rsync* iRODS offers a command to synchronise data between either your local unix filesystem or between different iRODS zones.
+As with *gridFTP* and *rsync* iRODS offers a command to synchronise data
+between either your 'local' Unix filesystem or between different iRODS zones.
-In contrast to pure iRODS replication with *irepl* this will create new data objects and collections at the remote zone.
+In contrast to pure iRODS replication with *irepl* this will create new data
+objects and collections at the remote zone.

 In the following we will use the remote iRODS zone as a backup server.
+The
-The iRODS collection *archive* will serve as source collection for the backup.
+iRODS collection *archive* will serve as source collection for the backup.

-Upload one of the files in *aliceInWonderland* to your home-collection on **aliceZone**.
+Upload one of the files in *aliceInWonderland* to your home collection on
+**aliceZone**.
 Do not use the *-K* flag.

 ```
 iput aliceInWonderland/aliceInWonderland-EN.txt.utf-8